 There is no Christmas without eggnog.
-However, eggnog contains sugar and milk, which are not keto friendly.
-Luckily, I created this delicious Sugar-free eggnog recipe. recip
+However, eggnog contains sugar and milk, which are not keto-friendly.
+Luckily, make this keto eggnog recipe and enjoy a glass of this delicious keto holiday classic.

 Tips For Making Keto Eggnog

-Since this is a nonalcoholic eggnog, it can separate.
+Whisk the eggnog before serving.
+Since this is a nonalcoholic eggnog, it may separate.
 There’s no need to panic.
-Simply place it into a blender and blend it until smooth.
-You can also whisk it until smooth if you don’t have a blender.
+Whisk it until smooth if you don’t have a blender, or place it into a blender and blend it until smooth.

 How Many Carbs Are In Sugar-Free Eggnog